dexter-zone/dexter_core/contracts/xyk_pool/README.md

 Dexter's XYK Pool uses the widely known xy=k formula for its compute calculations on Liquidity provision / withdrawal and swaps.

+## **Functional Flows**

+### 1. **Provide Liquidity - Query Logic**

+- User needs to provide assets info that he wants to provide.
+Mint_amount param is not used to calculate tokens to be provided.
+- No LP fee charged is charged during liquidity provision

+Error is returned when,

+- No assets provided - when no assets info is provided
+- Slippage tolerance check is not satisfied

+Provide liquidity functional flow can be of 2 types,

+- When liquidity is provided for the first time, and LP token supply is 0.
+Here, we calculate the number of LP tokens to be minted = (deposit_1\*deposit_2)^0.5

+- When liquidity is provided to a liquid pool, the number of LP tokens to be minted are calculated via = min( deposit_1*total_share/pool_1, deposit_21*total_share/pool_2 )

+### 2. **Remove Liquidity - Query Logic**

+- User needs to provide the number of LP tokens to be burnt. assets_out param is not used to calculate tokens to be withdrawn.
+- No LP fee charged is charged during liquidity withdrawal

+Error is returned when,

+- burn_amount is not provided

+Given LP tokens to be burnt, we calculate the number of tokens to be withdrawn for each asset via the following formula.

+    assets_out = pool_amount * burn_amount / total_share

+### 3. **Swap - Query Logic**

+User needs to provide the amount and the swap type, i.e give in or give out, along with the offer and ask asset identifiers.
+Refer to the docs for swap formulas for XYK pool/

 ## Contract State

 | Message    | Description                                                                  |